How to Potty Train a Puppy

 Many dog trainers recommend that you begin potty training your puppy when they’re as young as 12 weeks.
 At 12 weeks, your puppy should have sufficient control over their bladder.
 While you can start potty training earlier, you might not see results until your puppy matures a bit more.

-To successfully navigate this process, follow the guidelines below.
+To successfully navigate how to potty train a puppy, follow the guidelines below.

 Pick a Training Method